amu-cai/geval/README.md

     $ geval -o out.tsv -e expected.tsv -i in.tsv --metric 'Accuracy:f<in[2]:this>'
     0.25

+#### `p<P>` — filtering by confidence

+When you use `p<P>`, only the top P% entries with the highest confidence will be considered.
+For instance, `p<50>` means half of the items with the largest confidence scores will be considered.

+So far only MultiLabel-F-measure format is handled.
+If more than one label is given, the geometric mean of all probabilities is used.

 ### Presentation

 Some flags are used not for modifying the result, but rather changing